nmania/FSND_Capstone/README.md

 ## Unit Testing
 *** NOTE jwts provided for these tests only last 24 hours after submission!\
-To run the unit tests, run
+To run the unit tests, run:
 ```
 dropdb capstone_test
 createdb capstone_test